Additional RUSALCA Info

 View a slide show of images from the 2004 RUSALCA mission.

-Boris Sirenko of the Russian Academy of Sciences and Sergey Yarosh of the Russian Federal Service For Hydrometeorology and Environmental Monitoring haul in a benthic trawl during the 2004 RUSALCA mission.
-In the background is Russia's Big Diomede Island, which is situated in the Bering Strait and is separated by only 2.5 miles from America's Little Diomede Island.
+Boris Sirenko of the Russian Academy of Sciences and Sergey Yarosh of the Russian Federal Service for Hydrometeorology and Environmental Monitoring haul in a benthic (sea bottom) trawl during the 2004 RUSALCA mission.
+Russia's Big Diomede Island (seen in the background) in the Bering Strait is only 4 kilometers (2.5) miles from America's Little Diomede Island.
 Credit: NOAA.

 camera icon Click image to view a slide show.